Architect - Comity

 - Have verification of your exam passage, and current license sent directly to the Nebraska board from the issuing jurisdiction(s);

 - Have official verification of graduation from a NAAB-accredited architectural program sent directly to the Nebraska board from the granting institution.
 If you do not hold a NAAB-accredited degree, you will need to obtain an EESA-NCARB Education Evaluation to determine if you meet the NCARB education standard.
-Have NCARB send a copy of their report directly to the Nebraska Board.
+Have NCARB send a copy of the report directly to the Nebraska Board.

 - Upon receipt of your application, an exam on the Nebraska E&A Act and Board’s Rules and Regulations will be sent to you.
 This must be sent back to the Board and successfully passed prior to your license being issued.

 Once all the above has been received, your application will be reviewed.
 If you hold a NCARB Certificate and there are no issues (i.e. disciplinary actions) that the Board must review first, you may be issued a license administratively by the Board staff contingent on formal Board approval.
 All others must go to the Board for its review and approval prior to the license being issued.

 - A conditional license may be withdrawn by the Board if it determines the applicant does not qualify for any reason.
 If this occurs, the conditional license expires at 11:59 pm on the date the licensee is notified of such Board action.